nstifani/Spinalcord_Mapper/README.md

-# Spinalcord_Mapper
+# Spinalcord_Mapper v1.0
-# Requires ImageJ 1.50 and above
+2016-12-17
-# Author: Nicolas Stifani nstifani@gmail.com
+Author: Nicolas Stifani nstifani@gmail.com

 This is a plugin for ImageJ intented for manual registration of spinal cord transverse images.
+It requires ImageJ 1.50 and above.

 To install it:
 - Download the Spinalcord_Mapper.jar
 - Save it into your Folder ImageJ\plugins\